MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 The [previous tutorial](react-dapp-local-state.md) walks you through creating a dapp that uses EIP-6963.
 It demonstrates how to iterate over all discovered providers, connect to the selected wallet, and remember the selection, all within a single component.

 In real world use cases, a dapp usually shares global state across many components.
+This tutorial is intentionally complex for what it does, but if you are planning on rolling your own wallet detection and connection solution, this will be a great primer.

 In this tutorial, the state is put into a [React Context](https://react.dev/reference/react/useContext) component, creating a [global state](https://react.dev/learn/reusing-logic-with-custom-hooks#custom-hooks-sharing-logic-between-components) that allows other components and UI elements to benefit from its data and functions.

-This process involves re-evaluating the synchronization of the wallet state and ensuring the persistence of the selected wallet using localStorage.
-This ensuers that the last connected wallet state remains intact even after a page refresh.
+We will also persist the selected wallet using `localStorage` ensuring that the last connected wallet state remains intact even after a page refresh.

-Finally, this tutorial addresses the edge case where a browser wallet may be disabled or uninstalled between refreshes.
-A disconnect function is added to reset the state and use [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to properly disconnect from MetaMask.
+Finally, this tutorial addresses the edge case where a browser wallet may be disabled or uninstalled between refreshes or visits to the dapp.
+As well a disconnect function is added to reset the state and use [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to properly disconnect from MetaMask.

 :::info Project source code
 You can view the [dapp source code on GitHub](https://github.com/MetaMask/vite-react-global-tutorial).